Entering the Challenge

 What if I am already vegetarian?

 How about trying a vegan challenge or a mostly vegan challenge?

 What if I am already vegan?

 How about getting a friend, partner, brother, sister, etc. to do it.
 Inspire them to try it, help them along a bit.
-And if they win, chances are they will share their prize with you – a dinner for two out on the town perhaps.
 Another possibility might be to do a week eating entirely organic.
 Tell us how it went.
 What foods did you discover, which ones couldn’t you find?
-Another possibility might be a week of eating as much locally-grown food as possible.
+Another possibility could be a week of eating as much locally-grown food as possible.

 How do you know we really went veg or not?

 We don’t… but we trust you!

 What about fish?
 Do I have to give up seafood as well as meat for the week?

 Yes.
 Our definition of vegetarian also means not eating seafood.
 There are many excellent reasons to forgo foods that involve killing fish.
 The oceans are being overfished, coral reefs are being destroyed and sensitive sea floors are getting raked with drag nets.
 Many species are threatened, including dolphins, seabirds and turtles that get snagged in the nets.
 Also fish feel pain, they just lack vocal chords to express it.
 You can still enjoy seaweeds (such as nori and dulse), and flax oil is an excellent source of omega-3.